robb-j/gamedoy/docs/game-dev.md

 }
 ```

-A disposable is actually just this, so you can call that method to manually or create your own if you like.
+A disposable is actually just one of these, so you can call `dispose` yourself on them or create your own if you like.

 ```ts
 interface Disposable {